apify/apify-docs/sources/academy/platform/get_most_of_actors/index.md

 ---

 [Apify Store](https://apify.com/store) is home to hundreds of public actors available to the Apify community.
-Anyone is welcome to [publish actors](/platform/actors/publishing) in the store, and you can even [monetize your actors](https://get.apify.com/monetize-your-code).
+Anyone is welcome to [publish actors](/platform/actors/publishing) in the store, and you can even [monetize your Actors](https://get.apify.com/monetize-your-code).

 In this section, we will go over some of the practical steps you can take to ensure the high quality of your public actors.
 You will learn:

 1. Actor naming and README best practices.
-2. How to monetize your actor.
+2. How to monetize your Actor.
 3. Tips and tricks to attract more users to your actor's page.

 ## Next up {#next}